3ng7n33r/KnowledgeBase/src/system/software/commandline.md

 alias name = “command” - give extra name to command unalias name - removes that alias
-~/.bashrc is the default file to save alias
+~/.bashrc is the default file to save aliases permanently.
+This file checks for the existence of .bash_aliases and if it exists will load those instead.
+If you want to chain or pipe commands in an alias you have to create a function within the alias. with $

 cat - [can do a lot of things](https://www.tecmint.com/13-basic-cat-command-examples-in-linux/)